Glossary

 Escape convention

-A convention for representing sequences of characters that would otherwise have special meaning.
-Important: Leo does not support escape conventions used by noweb.
-Any line containing matched << and >> is a section reference, regardless of context.
+Important: Within any @<file> node, any line containing matched << and >> characters is a section reference.
 To use << and >> as ordinary characters, place them on separate lines.

 Expand